-Java technology is already present in today’s embedded systems, in 5 billion SIMs and Smart Cards, 3 billion mobile handsets, 80 million TV devices, including every Blu-ray player shipped, and many other embedded solutions from printers and bank machines to e-book readers and cars.
+From printers and bank machines to e-book readers and cars, Java technology is predominant in today’s embedded systems.
+It's in 5 billion SIMs and Smart Cards, 3 billion mobile handsets, 80 million TV devices, including every Blu-ray player shipped, and many other embedded solutions.
 Three technologies are designed for embedded systems: Java SE Embedded for devices with 32MB; Java ME Embedded for devices with 8MB and Java Embedded Suite for devices connecting to a database.
 Java ME is an environment for applications running on mobile and embedded systems.

 Java SE Embedded and small devices

-Java developers gave detailed JavaOne talks about building applications with small open-source devices such as Arduino, Kinect, FIRST robot, and more.
+Java developers gave detailed JavaOne talks about building applications with small open-source devices such as Arduino, Nao Robot, Raspberry Pi and more.
 Here is the list of talks you can watch for free at JavaOne Technical Sessions:

 James Gosling, Robots, the Raspberry Pi, and Small Devices [UGF8907]

 Java Speaks the Language of the Internet of Things [CON11348]

 Bridging the Worlds of IT and Robotics [CON3922]

 Fiction or Reality?
 Gesture Control and the New Wave of 3-D Camera Devices [CON2526]

 Having Fun with NAO Robot and Java [HOL12424]

 Have a Raspberry Pi?
 Make Your Own Connected Smart Sensor with Java ME Embedded [HOL3982]